morvarid-L-noor/Career-Path-Navigator/architecture_design.md

 ## Overview

-This document describes the architecture for Thrive's Career Path Navigator LLM-powered feature.
+This document describes the architecture for the Career Path Navigator LLM-powered feature.

 **Requirements:**